jason-mcgowan/UdpAddedProtocols/README.md

 - 2021-12-10: Worked through getting UDP communications going in C#.
 Researched and implemented .NET thread pool functionality.
 - 2021-12-11: Coded several classes to push messages around, sort by sender, and handle.
 This was slow and cumbersome, so I'm shifting the scheme to have a single listening port which will communicate with clients to shift to another port for the live channel.
 - 2021-12-12: Implemented a switching server that listens for UDP connection requests, opens an available port, sends (with retries) to the remote endpoint until acknowledged.
+- 2021-12-13 to 2021-12-16: Shifted schemes a few times, tried it out with Unity, looking good, ready to take it to the next level over the break!